core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

     - As destination address and port number, the IP multicast address GRP_ADDR and port number GRP_PORT.
 These are specified as value of the 'cli_addr' and 'cli_port' elements of 'req_info' under the 'tp_info' parameter, in the informative response (see {{ssssec-udp-transport-specific}}).
 If the 'cli_port' element is omitted in 'req_info', the client MUST assume the default port number 5683 as GRP_PORT.

-2. The client rebuilds the phantom registration request, by using:
+2. The client rebuilds the phantom registration request as follows.

-   * The transport-independent information, specified in the 'ph_req' parameter of the informative response.

-   * The Token value T, specified in the 'token' element of 'req_info' under the 'tp_info' parameter of the informative response.
+   * The client uses the Token value T, specified in the 'token' element of 'req_info' under the 'tp_info' parameter of the informative response.

+   * If the 'ph_req' parameter is not present in the informative response, the client uses the transport-independent information from its original Observe registration request.

+   * If the 'ph_req' parameter is present in the informative response, the client uses the transport-independent information specified in the parameter.

+      If such transport-independent information differs from the one in the original Observe registration request, the client checks whether a response to the rebuilt phantom request can, if available in a cache entry, be used to satisfy the original observation request.
+Unless this is the case, the client SHOULD explicitly withdraw from the group observation.

 3. The client stores the phantom registration request, as associated to the observation of the target resource.
 In particular, the client MUST use the Token value T of this phantom registration request as its own local Token value associated to that group observation, with respect to the server.
 The particular way to achieve this is implementation specific.